How small businesses can stay on top of financial management

 Why you should keep good financial records

-Balancing your books regularly is a way to help ensure that everything lines up correctly.
+Balancing your books regularly is a way to help ensure that everything finances don’t get out of hand.

-You might need to prepare financial statements to support state filings, to share with partners in your business, or for shareholders, if applicable.
-Even if you don't have to report to anyone specifically, financial statements can be helpful in identifying problem areas, so you can tweak your business to help it run more efficiently and effectively.
+You might need to prepare financial statements to support state filings, to share with partners in your business, or for shareholders.
+Even if you don't have to report to anyone specifically, financial statements can be helpful in identifying problem areas, so you can tweak your business to help it, or capitalize on the things you’re doing right.

 Without good records, filing taxes and necessary reports with your state government can become burdensome.
 Good financial management practices make the process much less arduous.